tymyrddin/blue/source/docs/home/threats/mitre/index.rst

-MITRE ATT&CK for the Home: How to secure your digital kitchen without losing your mind (2025 Edition)
+How to secure your digital kitchen without losing your mind (2025 Edition)
 ======================================================================================================

 Let’s face it: your home network is a chaotic kitchen—your smart fridge is yelling at your router, your kid’s tablet